 - BFSI, manufacturing and retail constitute the major share of the FAO market; retail, hi-tech and telecom, and healthcare segments are key drivers of growth, despite the impact of COVID-19.

 - While mature markets of North America and Europe continue to dominate the FAO market, APAC, the U.K. and LATAM grew strongly in 2020; APAC has become a hotbed for F&A transformation.

 - While India continues to be the leading delivery location for F&A services across the globe, FTEs grew across delivery locations in North America, Europe and Southeast Asia, with the emergence of new service delivery centers in Poland, Brazil and tier-2 cities in the U.S.

 - The Everest Group PEAK Matrix® for FAO Services identifies Leaders as Accenture, Capgemini, Genpact, IBM, Infosys, Tata Consultancy Services and Wipro.
 These leaders hold more than 65% share of the FAO market and demonstrated 10-14 % growth in 2020, which was above market average.

 About Everest Group

 Everest Group is a research firm focused on strategic IT, business services, engineering services, and sourcing.
-Our clients include leading global companies, service providers, and investors.
-Clients use our services to guide their journeys to achieve heightened operational and financial performance, accelerated value delivery, and high-impact business outcomes.
-Details and in-depth content are available at http://www.everestgrp.com
+Our research also covers the technologies that power those processes and functions and the related talent trends and strategies.
+Our clients include leading global companies, service and technology providers, and investors.
+Clients use our services to guide their journeys to maximize operational and financial performance, transform experiences, and realize high-impact business outcomes.
+Details and in-depth content are available at http://www.everestgrp.com.